-- WAC 392-172A-01110 Limited English proficient.
-Limited English proficient has the meaning given the term in section 9101(25) of the ESEA. - WAC 392-172A-01115 Local educational agency or school district.
-(1) Local educational agency or school district means a public board of education with administrative control and direction of any combination of public kindergarten through grade 12 in a school district. - (2) The term includes any other public institution or agency having administrative control and direction of a public elementary school or secondary school, including the school for the deaf and the school for the blind. - (3) For the purposes of this chapter, use of the term school district includes public agencies described in WAC 392-172A-01150 who provide special education and/or related services. - WAC 392-172A-01120 Native language.
+WAC 392-172A-01110 Limited English proficient.
+Limited English proficient has the meaning given the term in section 9101(25) of the ESEA.

+- WAC 392-172A-01115 Local educational agency or school district.
+(1) Local educational agency or the term "school district" as used in this chapter, means a public board of education or other public authority legally constituted for either administrative control or direction of, or to perform a service function for, any combination of public elementary and secondary schools, or for a combination of school districts. - (2) The term includes any other public institution or agency having administrative control and direction of a public elementary school or secondary school, including charter schools, educational service agencies, the center for childhood hearing loss and deafness and the school for the blind. - WAC 392-172A-01120 Native language.
 (1) Native language, when used with respect to an individual who is limited English proficient, means the following: - (a) The language normally used by that individual, or, in the case of a student, the language normally used by the parents of the student, except as provided in (b) of this subsection. - (b) In all direct contact with a student (including evaluation of the student), the language normally used by the student in the home or learning environment. - (2) For an individual with deafness or blindness, or for an individual with no written language, the mode of communication is that normally used by the individual, such as sign language, Braille, or oral communication.